friendly-bits/geoblocker-bash/README.md

 Aims to be very efficient both in the way the scripts operate and in the way the firewall operates:
 - When creating iptables rules, a list for each country is compiled into an ipset and that ipset is then used with a matching iptables rule, which is the most efficient way to implement whitelist or blacklist with iptables.
+- When creating a new ipset, uses the 'ipset restore' command which is the fastest and most efficient way to do that and normally only takes a second or so for a very large list (depending on the CPU of course).
 - Only performs necessary actions.
 For example, if a list is up-to-date and already active in the firewall, it won't be re-validated and re-applied to the firewall until the data timestamp changes.
 - Scripts are only active for a short time when invoked either directly by the user or by a cron job (once after a reboot and then periodically for an auto-update).
-- Lists validation is implemented through efficient regex processing, so validation is normally very quick (less than a second, of course depending on the CPU, the number of lists and the size of each list).
+- Lists parsing and validation are implemented through efficient regex processing, so this is very quick (validation takes a few milliseconds and parsing takes a fraction of a second for a large list, depending on the CPU).

 Intended use case is a server/computer that needs to be publicly accessible only in a certain country or countries (whitelist), or should not be accessible from certain countries (blacklist).